IshanShirodkar/Sign-Up-Form/README.md

 - **Validation:** Basic client-side validation is in place to ensure email address matching and password length requirements.

-- **Submit Button:** Users can submit their information by clicking the "Sign Up" button.
+- **Submit Button:** Users can submit their information by clicking the "Create account" button.

 - **Styling:** The form is styled with CSS to provide a clean and visually appealing design.